jameskaois/ctf-writeups/crew-ctf-2025/README.md

 To be honest, I had just completed 1 web challenge by myself which is the [Love Notes](./love-notes.md)

+Here are other two challenges that I tried to do during the event but failed.
+I also write solution about it for educational purposes: [Hate Notes](./hate-notes.md) and [Professor's View](./professor-view.md)

 For more writeups, join in [Crew CTF Discord](https://discord.gg/rW3dj7GhDq)